I hate how these don’t photograph well.

 Actual truth: I need a few thousand lessons on food photography.
 Because they. are. good and deserve all sorts of accolades and I had to share them with you no matter what they look like.

-I never knew until a few days ago, actually after I originally posted this, that this is actually one of my aunt’s recipe.
+I never knew until a few days ago, actually after I originally posted this, that this is actually my aunt’s recipe.
 My mom never told me!
 So this post needed to be updated so I can talk about my auntie.

 I don’t have a big extended family.
 Growing up, the only extended family that we spent a lot of time with was my mom’s brother’s family and my dad’s brothers’ families.
 Although I was closer in age to the cousins on my dad’s side, my mom’s brother and family lived closer and so we spent many a weekend over there.
 My auntie was a great cook, even though she would say the opposite.
 Her food was classic, consistent, and always good.
 I have many a fond memory sitting around their dining room table.
 In a family full of people who averaged 5’9 and taller, she was petite, but she could hold her own.
 And she did.